jdeal/qim/README.md

 const newUsers = updateIn([$eachValue, 'balance'], bal => bal + 10);
 ```

-Each part of the path in `qim` functions are actually "navigators".
+Each part of the path in `qim` functions is actually a "navigator".
 Strings navigate to keys. `$eachValue` is a
 navigator that navigates to each value of an array or object.
 Kind of like `mapValues` from `lodash`, but navigators in
 `qim` are only worried about what they navigate to, never about anything they don't navigate to.
 Let's see what that
 means.